thijnmens/thijnmens/README.md

-## 🎓 I'm an Learning Programmer at Fontys Eindhoven
+## 🎓 I'm a learning programmer at Fontys Eindhoven

 - 🔭 Currently developing mods for ADOFAI.
 - 🌱 Still learning how to code properly.